How to prepare for an interview in health and social care

-If you are offered the position, do not be afraid to ask whatever questions you need about start dates, attire, pay and hours, for example.
+The interviewer should not hesitate to ask any questions they may have about start dates, attire, pay and hours, for example, if the position is offered.
 If you are unsuccessful you should always ask for feedback.

-Although this time may not have gone so well, they will be able to let you know why, so you can prepare better for the next opportunity.
+Although this time may not have gone so well, you can learn from the experience.
+They will be able to let you know why, so you can prepare better for the next opportunity.

-Try not to let the knock back get you down, remember every interview is bringing you one step closer to your dream health care position.
+Try not to let the knock back get you down, remember every interview is bringing you one step closer to your dream health and social care position.

 Unsure what training you need – click here to find out.

 If you are looking for training within the health care industry and have some questions, please contact us.

 Let us Help you